arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 2. This equipment complies with RF radiation exposure limits set forth for an uncontrolled environment.

-3. This equipment should be installed and operated with minimum distance 20cm between the radiator & your body.
+3. This equipment should be installed and operated with a minimum distance of 20cm between the radiator & your body.

 English:
-User manuals for licence-exempt radio apparatus shall contain the following or equivalent notice in a conspicuous location in the user manual or alternatively on the device or both.
-This device complies with Industry Canada licence-exempt RSS standard(s).
+User manuals for license-exempt radio apparatus shall contain the following or equivalent notice in a conspicuous location in the user manual or alternatively on the device or both.
+This device complies with Industry Canada license-exempt RSS standard(s).
 Operation is subject to the following two conditions:

 (1) this device may not cause interference